-Asian Performing Arts Council (APAC)
+Asian Performing Arts of Colorado (APAC)

 In 2011, APAC founded the "iSING!
 International Young Artists Festival" - a unique program with a mission to promote Mandarin as a lyric language and introduce Chinese vocal literature to major mainstream stages worldwide.
 Under the artistic leadership of celebrated opera bass Hao Jiang Tian, the festival has attracted over a thousand singers from all corners of the globe to apply.
 Over 400 young singers from more than 30 countries have been selected to participate in this pioneering training initiative on full scholarship. iSING!
 Festival has presented more than 60 concerts and operatic performances on the stages of the Beijing National Centre for the Performing Arts, Shanghai Grand Theatre, Jiangsu Grand Theatre, Carnegie Hall, Lincoln Center, and the National Library of France.